nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/todo/ui/Ui.java)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandInputView`, `CommandFeedbackView`, `TodoListPanel`, `StatusBarFooter`, etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class and they can be loaded using the `UiPartLoader`.
+The UI consists of a `MainWindow` that contains several view elements.
+They are `TodoListView`, `CommandInputView`, `CommandFeedbackView`, `FilterBarView`, and so on.
+All these classes, including the `MainWindow`, inherit from the abstract `UiPart` class and they can be loaded using the `UiPartLoader`.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](../src/main/java/seedu/todo/ui/MainWindow.java) is specified in
  [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml)